griffithlab/pmbio.org/_posts/0006-05-01-RNAseq_Fusion_Calling.md

 # Setup

-**Prerequisites- This module assumes you have completed prior modules including:**
+**Prerequisites- This module assumes you have completed the initial setup process for the course including:**
 - From [Installation](http://pmbio.org/module-01-setup/0001/04/01/Software_Installation/), installed Conda package manager, R, pizzly, and kallisto.
 - From [Data](http://127.0.0.1:4000/module-02-inputs/0002/05/01/Data/), have fastq sequence files of normal and tumor RNA at /workspace/inputs/data/fastq/chr6_and_chr17/.